Abdujabbar/Abdujabbar/README.md

 Hi, I’m Abdu 👋

-I’m a Senior Software Engineer focused on backend engineering, distributed systems, and building real-world products.
+I’m an engineer focused on backend, distributed systems, and building real-world products.

 Currently exploring how AI changes the way software is designed, built, and maintained.